namangoyal-work/TimeTravellingFileSystem/README.md

 ## Code Functionality and Error Handling Per Operation :  <br>

 ## Instructions for running the code : <br>
-Works only on macos , linux , Windows <br>
+Works only on macos , linux , Windows (might have compilation issues) <br>
 1.) just open up terminal and go to the folder where you have extracted the folder.
 Inside the folder open up terminal and type ./compile.sh(For mac and linux ) , For windows type ./compile.ps1 . <br>
 2.)
 Choose the option in terms of numbers that you want to run  and it should work automatically . <br>
 3.)
 Note that the documentation opens up this very document. <br>